 EU law guarantees minimum liability coverage.
-If you are in an accident in another EU country, you will be covered for at least the following amounts:
+If you are involved in an accident in another EU country, you will be covered for at least the following amounts:

 for personal injuries:

-for damages to property:
+for damage to property:

 * Information not yet provided by national authorities